 Check out the Google Security Blog article on Transport Security.

 |Mozilla Firefox||Mozilla announced on October 15th, 2018, to remove TLS 1.0 and TLS 1.1 in March 2020.|

 On February 6th, they released an announcement on the specific warnings around the protocols.

 On March 23rd, they added the note to re-enable the protocols.

 So far, Apple has not released a statement to keep the protocol enabled.
-The release notes for the latest Safari release 13.1 show an added new feature to add a “not secure” warning for sites using TLS 1.1. and 1.0.
+However, the release notes for the latest Safari release 13.1 show an added new feature to add a “not secure” warning for sites using TLS 1.1. and 1.0.

-As a website or web application vendor, you should ensure that your visitors have a secure way to visit your page.
-To verify that you have disabled these old TLS versions, check your Crashtest Security Scan result.
+As a website or web application vendor, you should ensure that your visitors have a secure protocol to visit your page.
+To verify that you have disabled these old TLS versions and don’t have this common vulnerability, check your Crashtest Security Scan result.
 It shows you the following information if any of those is still enabled: